Resilience and Crisis Management

 7. Pre-Incident Planning and Continuity of Operations Plans

-- The resilience function is managed through the Incident Planning Committee (“IPC”) and provides a framework for pre-incident planning, recovery, and resumption of operations associated with potential threats or incidents.
+- The resilience function is managed through the Emergency Management Committee (“EMC”) and provides a framework for pre-incident planning, recovery, and resumption of operations associated with potential threats or incidents.

-- Identified departments and operations will provide and maintain a continuity of operations plan as designated through the IPC and participate in training and exercises as appropriate.
+- Identified departments and operations will provide and maintain a continuity of operations plan as designated through the EMC and participate in training and exercises as appropriate.

-- Pre-incident planning is conducted by the IPC and led by the Executive Director of Emergency Management within ORM.
-This includes representatives from the Office of the Provost, ORM, SMU Police Department (“PD”), Office of Legal Affairs (“OLA”), Public Affairs (“PA”), Facilities, Office of Information Technology (“OIT”), Student Affairs, Athletics, Human Resources (“HR”), Faculty Senate, and others as appropriate.
+- Pre-incident planning is conducted by the EMC and led by the Executive Director of Emergency Management within ORM.
+This includes representatives from the Office of the Provost, ORM, SMU Police Department (“PD”), Office of Legal Affairs (“OLA”), Marketing and Communications (“MarCom”), Facilities Planning and Management, Office of Information Technology (“OIT”), Student Affairs, Athletics, Human Resources (“HR”), Faculty Senate, and others as appropriate.

-- The IPC is responsible for the strategic planning, timelines, and training framework, which should include exercises of the University’s responsiveness to potential incidents.
+- The EMC is responsible for the strategic planning, timelines, and training framework, which should include exercises of the University’s responsiveness to potential incidents.

-- The IPC is responsible for identifying departments and operations that must maintain their continuity of operations plans and ensure that they are maintained on a regular basis.
+- The EMC is responsible for identifying departments and operations that must maintain their continuity of operations plans and ensure that they are maintained on a regular basis.

-- The IPC is responsible for identifying those potential hazards and perils that might pose an impact on life safety or operations; the IPC must be prepared to respond to unforeseen types of incidents to the best of the University’s ability.
+- The EMC is responsible for identifying those potential hazards and perils that might pose an impact on life safety or operations; the EMC must be prepared to respond to unforeseen types of incidents to the best of the University’s ability.

 8. Crisis Management and Emergency Operations Center